NimaBoscarino/web-server-notes/README.md

 # W2D2 - Test Review + INTRO TO SERVERS

+Hey everyone!
+Thanks for sitting in on a pretty long lecture!

 REPO LINK: https://github.com/NimaBoscarino/web-server-notes

 Note: I keep all of my lecture material on Github, under a big repo: https://github.com/NimaBoscarino/LighthouseLabs/

-Hey everyone!
-Thanks for sitting in on a pretty long lecture!
+See the examples in `express_server` and `http_server`. `cd` into those folders, run `npm i` and then run `node server.js`.
+You can see the pages in your browser on `http:localhost:8080`.

 1. [Express: Getting Started](https://expressjs.com/en/starter/installing.html)
 2. [Routing with Express.js](https://expressjs.com/en/guide/routing.html)